browserup/browserup-cli/README.md

 You NEED to pass --experimental-vm-modules to node, otherwise you will get this error:
     In IntelliJ, each test needs this flag pasted into NODE OPTIONS: --experimental-vm-modules

-If you don't, you'll see an error like:
+If you don"t, you"ll see an error like:

 ```
 Test suite failed to run